Related Content:Home Renovation Checklist

 More than any other type of sunny room, the type of greenhouse you decide on will largely involve your space and budget.

-The first step is deciding which of these three types of sunny rooms will best suit your needs.
+The first step is deciding which of these three types of sunny rooms best suits your needs.
 Understanding how much maintenance you wish to do and what you’ll be using your room for can help you narrow down the size and scope of your expansion.

 Be realistic about your budget and expectations, and understand that the construction process may be time-consuming.